Safety and Quality

 Dialog with Logistics Subcontractors

 Mitsui Chemicals delegates its entire logistics operation to logistics subcontractors.
-For this reason, to achieve better logistics safety and quality, the Group believes it is important to communicate and disseminate a policy that positions safety as the top priority for each and every person in our logistics operations.
+To realize safe logistics with appropriate consideration given to quality and the environment under these partnerships, we believe it is important to communicate and disseminate a policy that positions safety as the top priority for each and every person in our logistics operations.

-The department responsible for logistics at each of our works organizes logistics meetings with the works’ logistics subcontractors, usually once a month, to share information about accidents and other relevant matters, review details of hiyari-hatto (near-miss) incidents, carry out on-site patrols and training.
+The department responsible for logistics at each of our works holds a logistics meeting roughly once a month with their logistics subcontractors to share information concerning logistics issues and details of hiyari-hatto (near-miss) incidents, conduct on-site patrols of the works or a mutual patrol in multiple works, and problem prevention training using past cases.
 We publish monthly and weekly reports to raise their consciousness of logistics safety and quality.
 We also make every effort to prevent accidents as part of our logistics operations by requiring subcontractors to undergo responsible care audits and engage in safety dialogs with on-site operators.
 Energies are also directed toward preventing incidents in the logistics process.
 This includes the elimination of erroneous shipments and deliveries as well as product leakages.

 Third-party logistics (3PL)* companies take the lead in managing 3PL products.
 The aforementioned activities are also undertaken with the departments responsible for logistics at each works playing a supporting role.